Descriptive adjective in English

 • Slow-moving car

-• Foward-thinking man
+• Forward-thinking man

 Ex – Learning a language is a never-ending process.